w1naenator/H2Game/GAME_DEVELOPMENT_ASSIGNMENT.md

 <!--
-  H2Game — Card Flip Memory Game
+  Flip to Match Game
   License: MIT.
 You may use, copy, modify, and distribute this code freely, provided you keep the copyright and permission notice.
 See LICENSE.
 -->
-# H2Game - Step-By-Step Assignment Guide
+# Flip to Match Game - Step-By-Step Assignment Guide

 This guide explains, step by step, how the memory game must work from a player's and developer's perspective.
 It replaces prior notes and serves as the single source of truth for scope and acceptance.